Jennifer Aniston has zero regrets about trying IVF

 'Narrative that I was just selfish'

 In 2018, Aniston and actor Justin Theroux announced they had separated after two years of marriage.
-Before that, she was married to another acting superstar, Brad Pitt.
+Before that, she was married to actor Brad Pitt.

 She suggested the media can be cruel towards women in the industry who do not have children, and created a "narrative that I was just selfish" and "just cared about my career".